joki20/dbwebb-mvc-ci/README.md

 If you get an error:

-> The stream or file "...laravel/app/storage/logs/laravel.log" could not be opened in append mode: failed to open stream: Permission denied
+> The stream or file "...laravel/app/storage/logs/laravel.log" could not be opened in append mode: failed to open stream: Permission denied.

 ```
 # Make the storage dir writable by the web server